-- Secondary school heads ask the chief executive for government survey to help find a way to stem teacher losses from classrooms
+- Secondary school heads appeal to city leader John Lee for government survey to help find way to stem teacher losses from classrooms

-Classrooms are suffering because of a serious brain drain of staff, Hong Kong secondary school principals have warned Chief Executive John Lee Ka-chiu, saying the situation is worse than has been reported.
+Hong Kong secondary school principals have warned Chief Executive John Lee Ka-chiu that classrooms are suffering because of a serious brain drain of staff, and that the situation is worse than has been reported.

 “Either the teaching workload of the vacant posts was shared among serving teachers or had to be taken up by untrained teachers on a contract basis,” the association said.